AceDataCloud/MidjourneyAPI/docs/midjourney_imagine_api_integration_guide.md

     mainWindow.exec()
 ```

 Through the above code, we can obtain the mask image.
-In this process, we need to pay attention to the fact that the mask image must be the same size as the original image, and the white area in the mask image is the area that needs to be redrawn.
+In this process, we need to pay attention to the fact that the mask image must be the same size as the original image, and the white areas in the mask image are the areas that need to be redrawn.
 Below is a comparison of the cat image that needs to be redrawn with the original image:

 Original image:
 <p><img src="https://cdn.acedata.cloud/t1tdf9.png" width="300" class="m-auto"></p>